andrico1234/sane-error-messages/README.md

 ```

 If you want to mess around with the `sane-error-messages` straight away, you can see it in action with [this code sandbox](https://codesandbox.io/s/amazing-platform-dxtjc?file=/src/App.js)

+## Further Reading
+**Microcopy: A Complete Guide**
+I mentioned this book a little earlier, and it's one of my favourites when it comes to making my user-facing products a lot more personable.
+You can find a link to it [here](www.microcopybook.com):

+The book's author Kinneret, has graciously provided a coupon for 10% off.

+Coupon code for the eBook: andrico-ebook
+Coupon code for the bundle: andrico-bundle

 ## FAQs